a-h-designs/Advanced-Mining/README.md

-# Example
+# Advanced Mining
-An example greeter plugin
+A plugin to will give you more information when you are mining.